Reflective Statement Examples (How to Write) – Word, PDF

 • Introduce your main piece of writing: Briefly introduce what you would be reflecting on, that is, your main task.
 Then, if you have a contrary opinion to facts, present them in this piece.

-• Explain how this reflects your work: Try to make the reader know how this statement reflects your main.
+• Explain how this reflects your work: Try to make the reader understand how this statement reflects your main point.
 Clearly stating this at the beginning makes the reader read with an open mind.

 Body